GLASE / FINAL CONFERENCE

 The Conference is aimed at consortium members, cooperating partners, decision-makers, NGO representatives and other interested researchers and parties.
 Registration is now open!

 Below you will find the programme outline of the conference as well as the registration form.
-The details of the sessions will be published later.

 In case of any questions, please don´t hesitate to contact our conference secretary at email@example.com